 B.A., University of Houston; J.D., Seton Hall University School of Law

-Shelly Weizman is the Associate Director of the Addiction and Public Policy Initiative at the O’Neill Institute for National and Global Health Law and an Adjunct Professor of Law at Georgetown University Law Center.
-She works on a project portfolio focused on the opioid epidemic, addiction policies, barriers to treatment for substance use disorders, public health approaches to drug policies and how law can promote access to treatment and support recovery.
+Shelly Weizman is the Acting Director of the Addiction and Public Policy Initiative at the O’Neill Institute for National and Global Health Law and an Adjunct Professor of Law at Georgetown University Law Center.
+She works on a project portfolio focused on the nation’s overdose epidemic, barriers to treatment for substance use disorders, public health approaches to drug policies and how the law can promote access to treatment and support recovery.
 Ms. Weizman also serves as Interim Director of the Master of Science in Addiction Policy & Practice at the Georgetown Graduate School of Arts and Sciences.

 Ms. Weizman received her JD with a concentration in Health Law and Policy from Seton Hall University School of Law and her BA from the University of Houston.